 This week as part of RespectFEST[i] in Vernon BC, I listened to Mollie Bono, an Okanagan elder, speak on the History of the First People: Pre-Contact.
 She spoke about the traditions of everyday life among the Okanagans, especially from a woman’s perspective and their relation to the land and their food sources.
-She mentioned the importance of bitterroot, tellling us that families in the Vernon area used to travel as far south as Penticton in the spring to dig this plant.
+She mentioned the importance of bitterroot, telling us that families in the Vernon area used to travel as far south as Penticton in the spring to dig this plant using a curved wooden type of hoe.
 While I have lived in this area for some time, I have not seen bitterroot growing.
 This left me curious to know more.

 The First Nation name for what has come to be known as Bitterroot (Lewisia rediviva), is Spatlum or Spaetlum[ii].
 It grows in thin gravelly soil at low elevations in open dry, rocky areas.[iii]
 It is a small plant about two inches high, that grows in early spring from fleshy taproots and sprouts succulent-type leaves that tend to dry and shrivel when the flowers bloom.
 The flowers are usually 4 to 6 cm across and look like bright pink water lilies (see photo 1).
 Bitterroot was highly prized throughout the inland northwest as both a traditional food for First Nations and an item for trade.
 The fleshy roots were gathered, peeled to remove the bitter skin, boiled, roasted, or dried for winter storage.
 In the Okanagan system of classifying living beings, bitterroot is the “chief” of roots.
 For the Nlaka’pmx, bitterroot was sacred and the plants themselves were once human.
 Bitterroot often grows entwined in pairs, and for this reason Nlaka’pmx couples planning to marry and wishing to stay together forever looked for a bitterroot pair to place under their pillow as a symbolic guiding spirit for their own intimacy.[iv]